 - „Admittance Control of the XPlanar System for Human-Mover Interaction“ – Dynamic adaptation of the mover target position due to interaction forces: Video

 - “Object manipulation with an anthropomorphic hand” – Model Predictive Interaction Control for Force Closure Grasping (submitted at the 2021 IEEE Conference on Decision and Control (CDC)): Video

 One of the basic functions of a robot is to move efficiently between different configurations or along trajectories.
 A challenge is the predictive control of robot arms taking into account the nonlinear rigid body dynamics as well as constraints.
 A real-time capable implementation is only possible with specialized algorithms that exploit the structure of the optimization problem.

 Another field of research is the development of real-time predictive motion planning methods for driving simulators.
 By using modern nonlinear model predictive control approaches (MPC), the actuator constraints and the future reference values can be directly incorporated into the motion planning, which is not possible when using the classic filter-based approach.
 This enables a dynamic prepositioning of the simulator and leads to a better exploitation of the simulator potential.
+Since the future desired values in the online driver-in-the-loop application are dependent on the driver inputs and thus unknown, the future human driving behavior needs to be estimated in a suitable way in order to fully exploit the predictive potential of the approach.
 Another aspect in this field is the consideration of perception models to take the mechanism of the human motion perception into account.

 Collision-free motion planning